UncertainLab/Enlsip.jl/paper/paper.md

 The package provides a basic interface for modeling optimization problems of the form \eqref{eq:cnlls}, by passing the residuals, constraints functions and dimensions of the problem.
 This is accomplished by creating an instance of our `CnlsModel` structure.
-Users can also provide functions to compute Jacobian matrices of residuals and constraints, or they can let the algorithm compute them numerically using automatic differention [@griewank:2003][^AD].
+Users can also provide functions to compute Jacobian matrices of residuals and constraints, or they can let the algorithm compute them numerically using automatic differentiation [@griewank:2003][^AD].

 [^AD]: Backend used by default is [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/)